Admission to USU undergraduate programs is based on high school grades and the results of the Unified State Examination.

 Please note that you must have your educational credentials evaluated by National Education and Research Administration in Moscow prior to sending us copies of your academic documents.
 This procedure is described in detail in the following section.

-In addition to these documents, you are required to fill up an application form, which may be downloaded from this website.
+In addition to these documents, you are required to fill up the application form.

 Remember that to be officially accepted you have to bring the originals of all the documents provided earlier and their Russian translations.
 An important note: your translated papers must be certified by a notary public.